DMJC/fheroes/docs/README.txt

-As an alternative to the previous step, you can manually copy the subdirectories 'ANIM', 'DATA', 'MAPS' and 'MUSIC' (some of them may be missing depending on the version of the original game) from the original game directory to the fheroes2 installation directory.
+As an alternative to the previous step, you can manually copy the subdirectories 'ANIM', 'DATA', 'MAPS' and 'MUSIC' (some of them may be missing depending on the version of the original game) from the original game directory to the fheroes installation directory.

-If you are running fheroes2 on Windows and see complaints about missing DLLs, then you may need to install the Microsoft Visual C++ redistributable package.
+If you are running fheroes on Windows and see complaints about missing DLLs, then you may need to install the Microsoft Visual C++ redistributable package.
 You can download it using the following URLs:

-https://aka.ms/vs/17/release/vc_redist.x86.exe - for 32-bit x86 fheroes2 builds;
+https://aka.ms/vs/17/release/vc_redist.x86.exe - for 32-bit x86 fheroes builds;
-https://aka.ms/vs/17/release/vc_redist.x64.exe - for 64-bit x64 fheroes2 builds.
+https://aka.ms/vs/17/release/vc_redist.x64.exe - for 64-bit x64 fheroes builds.

 Or you can install the game using the installer, in this case, this package will be installed automatically.